-• This displays the function menu like the one shown below.
+This displays the function menu like the one shown below.

-- 2. To adjust the "Tune" (Tuning) and "EQ" (Equalizer) settings, use the R-17 (∧, ∨) buttons to move the ● to the setting you want to adjust, use the dial or the R-14 (-, +) buttons to change the setting.
-The currently selected setting will also be indicated by thick brackets ([]). - Pressing the R-14 (-, +) buttons at the same time returns the setting to its initial default. - Changing the tuning value does not affect audio playback (page E-126). - 3.
-The setting items from "Performance" and below are groups that include multiple setting items.
-Use the following procedure to change the settings of the items in each group. - Use the R-17 (∧, ∨) buttons to move the to the desired group name and then press the R-16 (ENTER) button. - This displays the items included within the group.
+- To adjust the "Tune" (Tuning) setting, use the dial or the R-14 (-, +) buttons to change the value inside the thick brackets ([ ]). - Pressing the R-14 (-, +) buttons at the same time returns the setting to its initial default. - Changing the tuning value does not affect audio playback (page E-126).

+- 3. The setting items from "Performance" and below are groups that include multiple setting items.
+Use the following procedure to change the settings of the items in each group. - (1) Use the R-17 (Λ, V) buttons to move the to the desired group name and then press the R-16 (ENTER) button. - · This displays the items included within the group.